goFrendiAsgard/zaruba/docs/built-in/utils/lines/insert-after.md

 🍓       | 1/-2   | <-- insert two🍕 after this
 🍇       | 2/-1   |

-Then, you need to invoke the following command:
+In that case, you need to invoke the following command:
 > zaruba lines insertAfter \
   '["🍊", "🍓", "🍇"]' \
   '["🍕", "🍕"]' \